-Lutheran Settlement House (LSH): One of the county's domestic violence organizations, students can contact the 24-7 Philadelphia Domestic Violence Hotline to be connected to a variety of services (offered through other organizations in connection with LSH), as well as education programming and consultation on policies and practices.
+Lutheran Settlement House (LSH) offers comprehensive domestic violence services.
+Individuals can contact the 24-7 Philadelphia Domestic Violence Hotline to be connected to a variety of services (offered through other organizations in connection with LSH), as well as education programming and consultation on policies and practices.